Kylin-Network/kylin-api/README.md

 pip install -r requirements/common.txt
 ```

-To connect to a PostgreSQL database, create a 'SQLALCHEMY_DATABASE_URI' environment variable:
+If you are running a local PostgreSQL instance, create an 'SQLALCHEMY_DATABASE_URI' environment variable:
 ```bash
 export SQLALCHEMY_DATABASE_URI="YOUR CONNECTION STRING"
 ```